Blog

 FAQs

+What should I include in a board deck financial model?
 Include your P&L (actuals vs. plan), cash flow, runway, headcount summary, and key KPIs.
 Add a forward forecast with multiple scenarios so investors can see both performance and risk.

+How detailed should my investor financial model be?
 Keep it simple.
 Show trends and key drivers like revenue, burn rate, gross margin, CAC, and runway.
 Investors care about clarity and strategy, not every expense line.

-Scenario modeling shows investors you’re prepared for uncertainty.
+Why is scenario modeling important for board meetings?
+Scenario modeling shows investors you're prepared for uncertainty.
 By modeling best, base, and worst cases, you can explain how decisions affect growth and cash.

+How often should I update my financial model for board reviews?
 At least monthly, or whenever major financial changes happen.
-Tools like Parallel update automatically so your numbers are always accurate and ready to share.
+Because Parallel syncs your accounting into a live model, your numbers stay accurate and ready to share.

-Parallel connects to your financial data, updates forecasts in real time, and builds clean investor-ready charts instantly, saving founders hours of manual work.
+How does Parallel make board-ready models easier?
+Parallel syncs your accounting into a live financial model, updates forecasts as the numbers change, and builds clean, investor-ready charts, saving founders hours of manual work.